-Paper View: How have people’s lives been shaped by the print matter they collect?
-In a new column for AnOthermag.com, Norwegian publisher, curator and critic Elise By Olsen sifts through the personal libraries of a series of cultural figures, learning more about their lives and careers in the process.
+How have people’s lives been shaped by the print matter they collect?
+In a new column for AnOthermag.com titled Paper View, Norwegian publisher, curator and critic Elise By Olsen sifts through the libraries of various cultural figures, learning more about their lives and careers in the process.

 This column begins over a transatlantic phone call in December 2022.
 Vince Aletti – the American collector, critic and curator – is in his rent-controlled, three-bedroom apartment in the East Village, surrounded by piles upon piles of artist monographs, vintage magazines, prints, tearsheets, newspaper clippings, gallery announcements and other printed ephemera, while I am at my desk in my 16-square metre childhood bedroom in the Oslo suburbs, also surrounded by paper in various forms; in my case, shelved and dusty.
 Two very chic hoarders … Aletti has just published his 144-page book The Drawer and I have just opened the International Library of Fashion Research in Oslo.
 Bonding over our love for collecting print, Aletti and I discuss the beauty of seeing a project mature and the relief of letting it go – call it the postpartum glow.